EndPointCorp/end-point-blog/2020/12/08/vue-3-notable-features.html.md

 createApp(App).mount('#app')
 ```

-- Global API methods like `nextTIck`, `set`, `observable` and others are now restructured with tree-shaking support.
+- Global API methods like `nextTick`, `set`, `observable` and others are now restructured with tree-shaking support.

 Vue 2: